 Licensing for Flutter consists of two components: an engine, which uses various software components with many dependencies, and the framework which requires only one license.

 React Native, Ionic, Xamarin

-These cross-platform frameworks are under the MIT license, which means that the permission is free of charge for commercial and private use, modification and distribution.
+These cross-platform frameworks are under the MIT license, which means that they are free of charge for commercial and private use, modification and distribution.

-So what framework should I choose to build my mobile app?
+So what framework should you choose to build your mobile app?

-In order to pick up the right framework, it is important, to sum up, the goals of your digital project.
-What is the purpose of your app or website?
+In order to pick the right framework, it is important, to sum up, the goals of your digital project.
+What is the purpose of your app?
 Does it need to be fast or is it a bloated and complex system with various services running?
 These decisions will directly affect your apps ́ functionality.

 You also need to think about user experience and performance, those can be satisfied with different tools and components.

 What about Ionic as your cross-platform mobile app framework?

 The main advantage for Xamarin is, that it utilizes C# with .NET, so you can easily reuse code.
 This framework is the oldest among the four mentioned.
 Xamarin Forms will help you to learn the apps ́ concepts.
 Apps made by Xamarin work almost as native.
 It performs great because it uses Microsoft’s Visual Studio, which includes many industry-leading tools and support as well.